submariner100/BitcoinTicker/README.md

 From Submariner100........

 I am following along this project and reinforcing my skill set in Swift/Networking and general iOS.
 Each section I will commit it to Github.

+There was a few surprises in this project.
+The first one being that Xcode did not Recognise SwiftyJSON was using Swift 5.
+After digging on the net and using Stackoverflow this issue was resolve quite easily.

+I fully recommend this course about programming in Swift to everybody.
+Its only $10 dollars on Udemy and it is called ios 12 app development bootcamp by Angela Yu.

+This course will teach you about intergrating with api's and networking